Skip to main content

 atmosphere3 negative mentions

-The game's story is minimal, with players reporting that the adventure mode can be completed in about an hour and features very limited dialogue, often consisting of only a few lines per race.
-While some appreciate the colorful graphics and decent voice acting, the overall narrative experience is lacking, with many characters offering little more than race grunts.
-Players express a desire for more substantial storytelling and the option to disable in-race dialogue separately from the adventure mode.
+The game's story is minimal, with players noting that the adventure mode lasts only about an hour and features very limited dialogue, often consisting of just a few lines across the entire campaign.
+While some appreciate the colorful graphics and decent voice acting, the overall narrative experience is considered lacking, with many wishing for more substantial storytelling and the option to disable in-race dialogue.

 • “I appreciate the colorful graphics, a bit of story, and up to 4 player split screen support.”